nitnetwork/NIT-Documentation/nit_wp_1.0.md

 __VISION__ 👾

+The first blockchain is 12 years old.
+Today, bitcoin's credibility can be measured in terms of $1 trillion and 100 million users.
+The trust didn't appear for nothing, but because all 13 years, bitcoin blockchain proved to be a reliable, secure, fast and convenient technology for saving and exchanging values.

 We are witnessing the beginning of a new stage in the development of life.
 A new, technological and decentralized world is emerging